MishaLaskin/rad/README.md

 3. median_blur - Apply 3x3 median filter to image
 4. rand_inv - Randomly select some subset of batch and invert colors

+After selecting the augmentation technique you like, simply run the file through terminal.

 ## Anjali Instructions (Add Title)

 ## Instructions to Run a Trained Model against Adversarial Observations